 Contemporary art or 'contemporary' is a very imprecise label if it means anything other than that the artist is alive.
 In truth many develop and continue long established traditions of painting whilst others innovate almost entirely.
 It is a deeply exciting genre.

-From cave paintings on, our fascination with the natural world reached a painterly zenith with Dutch still life painting in the 17th century.
+From cave paintings on, our fascination with the natural world reached a painterly zenith during the Dutch Golden Age.
 Sometimes macabre, romantic or haunting overtones continue with modern proponents.
+This is also where we catalogue interiors.

 The first half of the twentieth century saw a golden age of lithographic poster production with a confluence of factors including paper quality, printing processes, artistic talent and commercial imperative.

-The sixteen hundreds saw an explosion of cartography with British and Dutch map makers competing ferociously for a burgeoning market.
+Here you will find vintage and antique objects together with very old maps.
+The sixteen hundreds saw an explosion of cartography with British and Dutch map makers competing for a burgeoning market.
 From this competition came a golden age of map making.
-Though of incredible age a number remain in excellent decorative condition.